pebblesandweeds/cpu_matmul/README.md

 ### Common Performance Output

 Both the Python and C scripts output the elapsed time for matrix multiplication, total FLOP, and GFLOPS performance.
+Use `nice` to set process priority to get more consistent results, for example the C benchmarking can be run using `sudo nice -n -20 ./matmul`.
+AWS instances will typically outperform physical hosts even when using the same CPUs.

 ## Project Structure